weimeng/datasciencecoursera/CodeBook.md

-Codebook for `tidydata.csv`
+Codebook for `tidydata.txt`
 ===========================
-The data used to generate `tidydata.csv` was obtained from a link provided as part of the course project.
+The data used to generate `tidydata.txt` was obtained from a link provided as part of the course project.
 The link to retrieve the data (accurate as of 27 July 2014) is: